awsdocs/aws-m2-user-guide/doc_source/applications-m2-definition.md

 ```

 **db\-locations**
-Specifies the details of the database or databases containing the imported datasets for a migrated application\.
-Currently, AWS Mainframe Modernization supports only datasets from a single VSAM database\.
+Specifies the location of the data sets that the migrated application creates\.
+Currently, AWS Mainframe Modernization supports only data sets from a single VSAM database\.
-+ `name` \- Specifies the name of the database instance that contains the data from the dataset\.
++ `name` \- Specifies the name of the database instance that contains the data sets that the migrated application creates\.
 + `secret-manager-arn` \- Specifies the Amazon Resource Name \(ARN\) of the secret that contains the database credentials\.

 ### Amazon Cognito authentication and authorization handler \- optional<a name="applications-m2-definition-mf-details-cognito"></a>